kevanchristmas/kevanchristmas.gitHub.io/_posts/2024-01-01-coming soon.md

 tags: thesystem Live
 ---

-This will be the home of the public facing part of my memex/zettelkasten
+This will be the home of the public facing part of my zettelkasten plus some other odds and ends.

 It's being built using jekyll and GitHub pages.

-The underlying structure is Living/Earning/Growing.